taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ecoute](https://github.com/sevask/ecoute) - Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
  * [privateGPT](https://github.com/samuraigpt/privategpt) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
  * [LLaVA](https://github.com/haotian-liu/llava) - Large Language-and-Vision Assistant built towards multimodal GPT-4 level capabilities.
+ * [OpenChat](https://github.com/openchatai/openchat) - Run and create custom ChatGPT-like bots with OpenChat, embed and share these bots anywhere, the open-source chatbot console.

 |Name|GitHub Stars|Language|License|